• Skip to primary navigation

 For those looking for a smooth water float in the Grand Canyon, a flatwater trip just upstream in Glen Canyon provides by far the best option.
 This budget friendly trip meets at an easy to access location with simple trip logistics and mind-blowing views.
 Anglers enjoy the Colorado River’s world class fishing.
 Kids love the ancient rock art petroglyphs and beaches.

 People take 1/2, 1 or 2-days to kayak and paddleboard some or all of the 15 miles from Glen Canyon Dam to Lees Ferry where Grand Canyon rafting trips begin.
-Paddling the full section can be done in 7 to 8 hours.
+Plan on taking at least 7 to 8 hours to paddle the entire length of Horseshoe Bend.

 River Stops / Hiking